 Also, these manufacturers are improving and modernizing the manufacturing process to become competitive across the globe.
 This is expected to influence market dynamics in terms of volume and quality of lubricants consumed.

 Asia Pacific lubricant additives market led the global industry with demand share estimated over 25% in 2014.
 Growth is expected to be driven by development fuel efficiency norms coupled with growing environmental concerns about carbon emission in China, India, and Japan.

-Various environmental and legal factors are promoting industry development in Central & South America and the Middle East & Africa as well.
-These regions are also home to major countries such as Brazil and South Africa that are growing at a rapid rate due to increasing passenger car and heavy duty vehicle production domestically.
+Various environmental and legal factors are promoting industrial development in Central & South America and the Middle East & Africa as well.
+These regions are also home to major countries such as Brazil and South Africa that are growing at a rapid rate due to increasing passenger car and heavy-duty vehicle production domestically.

 Recovery of manufacturing sectors in mature economies of North America and Europe such as the U.S., UK, Germany, and Italy will drive consumption over the forecast horizon.
 Increasing government intervention to achieve fuel economy targets is anticipated to impact further industry dynamics.

 The global lubricant additives market is characterized by the presence of a large number of players.
 The key manufacturers in the industry include BASF SE, Chemtura Corp., Chevron Oronite, Croda International, Evonik Industries, Infineum International, Lubrizol Corp, Shamrock and Tianhe Chemicals.